gridxdev/BlueGrid/README.md

 4. In the file selection dialog, choose one or more PDF files to import.
 5. Click OK to begin the import process.

 Method 2: Using Drag and Drop
 1. Select the folder you want to import PDF pages into.
 2. Drag one or more PDF files from your file system.
 3. Drop them into the Page View area.
 4. The selected PDF pages will be imported into the current folder.

+#### 2.2.5 Replace page
+1. Select the page you want to replace.
+2. Open the Page menu or right-click to open context menu
+3. Choose Replace Page.
+4. In the file selection dialog, choose the new PDF file to replace the existing page.
+5. Click OK to confirm the replacement.
+#### 2.2.6 Duplicate a page
+1. Select the page you want to duplicate.
+2. Open the Page menu or right-click to open context menu
+3. Choose Duplicate.
+4. A copy of the selected page will be created in the same folder.

+#### 2.2.7 Add version
+1. Select the page you want to add a version to.
+2. Open the Page menu or right-click to open context menu
+3. Choose Add Version.
+4. In the file selection dialog, choose the new PDF file to add as a version.
+5. Click OK to confirm the addition of the new version.

+#### 2.2.8 Rotate pages
+1. Select the page or pages you want to rotate.
+2. Open the Page menu or right-click to open context menu
+3. Choose Rotate.
+4. Select the desired rotation angle (90 degrees clockwise, 90 degrees counterclockwise, or 180 degrees).
+5. The selected page(s) will be rotated accordingly.

+#### 2.2.9 Export PDFs
+1. Select the page or pages you want to export.
+2. Open the Page menu or right-click to open context menu
+3. Choose Export PDFs.
+4. In the file selection dialog, choose the destination folder for the exported PDF files.
+5. Click OK to begin the export process.

 #### 2.2.2 Delete a PDF page
 1. Select the page you want to delete.